HacklabSoftware/Jetson-Nano-Dev/CustomImages.md

 ```
 just build-jetson-image jetson-nano 200
 ```

+recomputer is build on Jetson Nano Developer Kit.
+We believe it is 300 version

 For the Jetson Nano 2GB, there is no need to provide the revision, so just use the following command:
 ```
 just build-jetson-image jetson-nano-2gb